lesliecodes1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 13 - I change the group ownership of file hello from root to school
 Script 100 - I change the owner and group owner for all files and directories in current directory
 Script 101 - I change the ownership and group of file hello through symbolic file_hello
+Script 103 - I play one of the best franchises on the terminal, Star Wars